H2CO3/Sparkling/doc/semantics.md

 	  in the same order;
-	- they are functions and they refer to the same executable entity (for native functions, this means that the underlying C function pointers compare equal; for Sparkling functions, this means that the bytecode pointers point to the same function entry point.), or
+	- they are functions and they refer to the same executable entity (for native functions, this means that the underlying C function pointers compare equal; for stand-alone Sparkling functions, it means that the bytecode pointers point to the same function entry point, and for Sparkling closures, it means that they reference the same closure object); or
 	- they are arrays and they both reference the same array object, or
 	- they are both user info values but not objects and reference the same C pointer, or